San Diego Motorcycle Accident Attorneys

 It is also important to never assume that other drivers see you.
 If you ride within a driver's blind spot or pull up along a larger vehicle, you may go unnoticed.
 It is easy for a careless driver to change lanes or make a turn without even realizing that a biker is nearby.

 It is helpful to ensure that your motorcycle is properly maintained at all times.
 When a worn motorcycle part, such as tires or brakes, malfunction, it can cause your vehicle to veer out of control.
 Roadways with potholes and uneven surfaces can prove hazardous as well.

-Despite precautions many bikers take, motorcycle accidents do occur.
+Motorcycle accidents do occur despite precautions many bikers take.
 A number of motorcycle accidents occur as a result of driver negligence.
 If you are ever involved in a San Diego motorcycle accident, here are some steps to take to protect your legal rights and best interests:

 - Check for injuries: If you or anyone else has sustained an injury, you must stay at the crash site and notify the authorities.

 - Call the police: You may require emergency medical treatment and the police will take notes regarding who was involved in the crash.
 This police report can prove useful when you try to determine liability for the crash later.
 Make sure you get your account of the accident into the police report.

 - Gather evidence: Photos of the crash site are useful when filing a claim as well.
 If you have a camera phone, photograph how the vehicles were positioned and the damage that the vehicles sustained.
 Take photos of your injuries and injuries suffered by others.

 - Collect contact information: You'll want the name, address and insurance information for the other drivers involved in the crash.
 It is also helpful to have the name and number of anyone who witnessed the accident.

 - See a doctor right away: Having medical records from the day of the accident can help you prove the date and time of your injury.
 It would also be in your best interest to get prompt medical attention because it will help you recover quickly and completely.